-The type of repairs a metal roofs needs will depend on what needs to be repaired.
+The type of repairs a metal roof needs will depend on what needs to be repaired.

 If your roof is leaking, there are several scenarios that would cause a leak to happen.
 The most common causes of a metal roof leak are improper installation and strong winds.

 Metal roofs are one of the most durable types of roofs on the market; however, if not installed correctly they will leak.
 One of the most frequent calls we get from metal roof owners is for roof leaks due to improper installation.
 There are many roofing contractors in DFW, and a lot of them are not licensed or certified to work on metal roofs.
 They do not understand how to properly install metal roofs and because of this, often skip steps during the installation process.
 While it may appear that your metal roof has been installed properly, that isn’t always the case.

 Choice of underlayment, or lack of, can also play a role in a roof leak.
 Synthetic roof underlayment act as an added layer of protection between your home and the elements.
 If the wrong type of underlayment is used (or if no underlayment is used), you are almost guaranteed to experience a roof leak.